 In addition to the above, you must meet the following requirements:

-- Your net worth was less than US $2 million at either the time of the expatriation (renunciation), or the time of entering the amnesty program.
+- Your net worth was less than US $2 million at the time of the expatriation (renunciation), and at the time of entering the amnesty program.
 (To the extent real estate, stock, and other values are likely to increase in future years, individuals should consider acting sooner, rather than later).

 - Your aggregate federal income tax liability is US $25,000 or less for the year in which you renounce, plus the 5 prior years, but excluding any interest and penalties.
 (For many U.S. citizens living outside the U.S., there may be little or no annual U.S. tax liability because of the foreign tax credit and/or the foreign earned income exclusion).